margrudniak/table1/README.md

 - loading data about the manufacturer's founder and the date of establishment from a locally placed server containing data from a JSON file

 # Setup
-Update info about database in main.js
+Update info about database in main.js.

-Then You can launch local server based on index.html file.
+# Start application
+You can launch local server based on index.html file.
 To run local server with JSON file, type in terminal (while being in root folder):
 ```bash
 json-server --watch db.json
 ```
 ## Used technologies
 * SASS
 * Firebase